Lee Believes compensations accumulate over time.

-At the local grammar school Lee was a prefect, won the Geology academic prize at A level, was awarded a swimming scholarship at age 11 and a ten pin bowling scholarship to Florida State University at 18.
-He was selected by BSES for a schools expedition to Namibia building communications and has volunteered as a chiropractor in developing countries.
-Lee loves to snowboard, practise Qi Gong for exercise, has lectured at Universities, and has held a Fellowship with the Royal College of Chiropractors since 2008.
+At the local Grammar school Lee was a Prefect, won the Geology academic prize at A level, was awarded a swimming scholarship at age 11 to Millfield and a ten pin bowling scholarship to Florida State University at 18.
+He was selected by BSES for a schools expedition to Namibia building communications and has volunteered as a Chiropractor in developing countries over the past two decades.